mdn/content/files/en-us/web/api/serialport/getsignals/index.md

 ### Exceptions

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the port is not open.
+  - : Returned if the port is not open.
 Call {{domxref("SerialPort.open()")}} to avoid this error.
 - `NetworkError` {{domxref("DOMException")}}
-  - : Thrown if the signals on the device could not be set.
+  - : Returned if the signals on the device could not be set.

 ## Specifications